What's New in Coaching

 In the Know/Get Involved:

 There are innumerable ways to get involved in helping women and girls be all they can be.
 Girls, Inc. is one I'm proud and excited to support.
-A national organization, Girls, Inc. helps transform the lives of hundreds of thousands of girls typically attending schools in low-income areas so that they become strong, smart and bold though tutoring, mentoring, counseling and leadership development opportunities across the US and Canada.
-Take out your kleenex and watch what a difference you can make: http://vimeo.com/95776109
+A national organization, Girls, Inc. helps transform the lives of hundreds of thousands of girls typically attending schools in low-income areas so that they become strong, smart and bold through tutoring, mentoring, counseling and leadership development opportunities across the US and Canada.

 Centeredness, peace and power do not need to reserved for certain times like weekends and vacations.
 Nor does waiting for these occasions serve you; in fact, a 'when I have time' attitude about cultivating these things may be too late.
 With all the research about the physical, mental and emotional affects of chronic stress, it is essential and possible to be centered, peaceful and therefore powerful on a moment by moment basis.
 Author Thich Nhat Hanh's page-long offerings in Peace Is Every Step: The Path of Mindfulness in Everyday Life (Random House Publishing House, 1992), teach without preaching, how to thoroughly enjoy everything from washing dishes to eating a piece of fruit, thus, how to quiet our too-busy minds as we learn to focus on the 'now' no matter what it is, and nothing more, nothing less.